E137299/9.1-Magic-Squares/README.md

 1. **Files to Work With**:
    - `Square.java`: Implements the `Square` class with methods to handle square matrices.
-   - `SquareTest.java`: A test program to verify the magic square functionality.
+   - `Main.java`: A test program to verify the magic square functionality.

 2. **Requirements**:
    - In `Square.java`, write the following methods: